Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/README.md

 * API : This folder has information about all machine learning models along with how to train them from scratch and also run in development server.
 * Chrome extension : This folder contains the design information about the chrome extension which is built as a platform independent source to tackle fake news circulation.
 * Morphed Image Classifier : To check if a given image has been morphed by someone, do refer to this folder.
-* spread sheet update :
+* Spreadsheet update : Used to store the messages in whatsapp bot in spreadsheet.
 * website-UI : This folder contains the design implementation of our website.
 * Spreadsheet Update : This folder is for updating google sheet and retriving data from spreadsheet automatically